Hounded (The Walking Dead): Woodbury

-Andrea volunteers for sentry duty and is trained to use a bow and arrow by one of the town guards, Haley (Alexa Nikolas).
+Andrea volunteers for sentry duty, and is trained to use a bow and arrow by one of the town guards, Haley.
 When a walker approaches and their arrows fail to fell it, Andrea jumps over the wall and kills the walker with a knife.
 She is chastised by Haley for breaking the rules and called to The Governor.
 Andrea says that seeing the fight between Merle and Martinez the night before had invigorated her.
 Andrea spends the night with The Governor and they have sex.

 Meanwhile, Merle and three others from Woodbury have been tasked by The Governor to locate Michonne, who had left the town.
 She ambushes them, killing two of Merle's men.
 Merle shoots Michonne in the leg, she then runs off.
-Merle is left with the inexperienced Gargulio (Dave Davis) to track her.
-Merle continues the pursuit, and eventually the two of them engage in a fight.
-The fight draws walkers which pin them down.
-Michonne escapes by slicing open one, spilling its entrails on her and allowing her to flee unnoticed, while Gargulio helps Merle to break free.
+Merle is left with the inexperienced Gargulio to track her.
+Merle continues the pursuit, and the two of them eventually engage in a fight.
+The fight draws walkers that pin them down.

+Michonne escapes by slicing one open, spilling its entrails on her and allowing her to flee unnoticed, while Gargulio helps Merle to break free.
 Recognizing Michonne is heading for the dangerous Red Zone, Merle calls off the hunt and returns to Woodbury, with the intent to say that he killed Michonne.
 Gargulio refuses to lie to The Governor, and Merle decides to kill him.

 Merle and Michonne both separately converge on a shopping mall where Glenn and Maggie are gathering supplies for the newborn.
-Michonne stays hidden as Merle approaches the two having recognized Glenn as part of Rick's group that had left him to die in Atlanta.
+Michonne stays hidden as Merle approaches, the two having recognized Glenn as part of Rick's group that had left him to die in Atlanta.
 He forces the two to drive him back to Woodbury.
 Michonne, overhearing the conversation, gathers the supplies Glenn and Maggie obtained and makes her way to the prison.
 In Woodbury, as Glenn and Maggie are locked into separate rooms for later interrogation, Merle explains how he had killed Michonne.